Value in Health Guide for Authors

 Chapter in Book: Surname and initials of author(s), title of chapter, author(s)/editor(s) of book, title of book, volume, edition (other than first), city, publisher, year.

 International Society for Pharmacoeconomics and Outcomes Research (ISPOR).
-ISPOR Good Outcomes Research Practices Index.
+ISPOR Good Practices for Outcomes Research Index.
 Available from: http://www.ispor.org/workpaper/practices_index.asp.
-[Accessed January 1, 2011].
+[Accessed January 1, 2016].

 Tables should be clearly labeled, neatly typed, and easy to understand without reference to the text.
 Each should be double-spaced and presented on a separate page.
 Statistical estimates should indicate parameter estimates and, as appropriate, t ratios or standard error, statistical significance, sample size, and other relevant information.
 All abbreviations must be explained below each table.
 Each table should be numbered and have a self-explanatory title.

-Figures should each be submitted as a separate image file, not embedded in the manuscript document or in a slide presentation.
-Cite figures consecutively, as they appear in the text, with Arabic numbers (Figure 1, Figure 2, Figure 3A, etc.).
-If, together with your accepted article, you submit usable color figures then the Journal will ensure, at no additional charge, that these figures will appear in color on the Web (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
-There will be a charge for color reproduction in print; you will receive information regarding the costs from Elsevier after receipt of your accepted article.
-Please indicate your preference for color in print or on the Web only.
+Figures should each be submitted as a separate image file; not embedded in the manuscript document or in a slide presentation.
+Cite figures consecutively as they appear in the text using Arabic numbers (eg, Figure 1, Figure 2, Figure 3A, etc.).
 Each figure must be assigned a brief title (as few words as possible, and reserving abbreviations for the legend) as well as a legend.
 The corresponding legend should be typed double-spaced on a separate page.
 All symbols, arrows, and abbreviations must be explained in the legend.
-Please submit files with a resolution of at least 300 DPI.
+If authors provide usable color figures with their accepted article, the journal will ensure (at no additional charge) that these figures will appear in color on the Web (eg, ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
+However, there is a charge for color reproduction in the print version of the journal.
+Authors will receive information regarding the costs from Elsevier after receipt of your accepted article.
+Please indicate your preference for color in print or on the Web only.
+Please submit image files with a resolution of at least 300 DPI.
 Line artwork should contain a resolution of least 1000 DPI.
 Elsevier recommends submitting figures in the following formats: TIFF, JPG, EPS, and PDF.
-Please be sure to delete any identifying patient information such as name, social security number, etc. Photographs in which a person's face is recognizable must be accompanied by a letter of release from that person explicitly granting permission for publication in the Journal.
+Please be sure to delete any identifying patient information such as name, social security number, etc. Photographs in which a person's face is recognizable must be accompanied by a letter of release from that person explicitly granting permission for publication in the journal.
 For any previously published material, written permission for both print and electronic reprint rights must be obtained from the copyright holder.
 For further explanation and examples of artwork preparation, see Elsevier’s Author Artwork Instructions at www.elsevier.com/artwork.

 - Survey Instrument